The Evolution of Gambling Laws in New Jersey

 New Jersey, in 1974, sought to lift the gambling ban, but it proved to be unsuccessful.
 However, after some modifications, in 1976, the gambling measure was formally passed.
 The gambling moratorium was officially lifted with the understanding that legalized casinos would remain in Atlantic City.

 The Resorts Casino made history as the first legalized casino in Atlantic City.
-And throughout the late 1970s to the early eighties, several casinos, including Donald Trump's iconic Trump Plaza and Taj Mahal casinos, opened their doors.
-However, due to the economic swoon in the 2000s, both of these iconic casinos shuttered.
+Throughout the late 1970s to the early 1980s, several casinos, including Donald Trump's iconic Trump Plaza and Taj Mahal casinos, opened their doors.
+However, due to the economic downturn in the 2000s and 2010s, both of these iconic casinos shuttered.

 The Advent of Online Gambling

-In 1992, the American Supreme Court passed the PASPA Act, effectively prohibiting online gambling and sports betting.
-However, Nevada has always been that exception to the rule.
-But in later years, the Supreme Court would reverse this ruling.
-Then New Jersey Governor Chris Christie wasted no time adding online gambling and sports betting in 2011.
-This measure is restricted to New Jersey residents only or those visiting the state.
+In 1992, Congress passed the Professional and Amateur Sports Protection Act (PASPA), effectively prohibiting sports betting nationwide (with Nevada as an exception).
+However, in later years, the Supreme Court would reverse this ruling.
+Then-New Jersey Governor Chris Christie wasted no time challenging PASPA, paving the way for legalized online gambling in 2013 and sports betting in 2018.
+This measure is restricted to New Jersey residents only or those physically located in the state.

-New Jersey's nine casinos are all eligible to handle and accept professional and collegiate sports, but specific New Jersey college teams are ineligible to gamble.
+New Jersey's nine casinos are all eligible to handle and accept bets on professional and collegiate sports, but bets on specific New Jersey college teams are ineligible.
 Today, New Jersey's Gaming Division of Enforcement manages online casino licenses.
 Some of the marquee online casinos in New Jersey include BetMGM and Bet365.